Hotels close.

 Anacapri · The Axel Munthe house

-An 18th-century villa-turned-museum built by Swedish doctor Axel Munthe at the turn of the 20th century.
+Built by Swedish doctor Axel Munthe at the turn of the 20th century (construction begun 1895) on the ruins of a medieval chapel on a site once occupied by a Roman villa of Tiberius.
 Roman antiquities, perfumed gardens, and a shaded pergola overlooking the gulf that's quite possibly the best photograph spot on Capri.
 Pair with the Monte Solaro chairlift, which leaves from the same village.
+Owned today by the Swedish Foundation Munthe established in his 1948 will.

 Ravello · Family kitchen

 Hands-on Campanian cooking in a working family kitchen above Ravello.
 Lemon cake, pasta from scratch, eggplant parmigiana, end the morning eating what you made on a terrace with the gulf below.
-Mamma Agata started cooking professionally in the 1960s; her daughter Chiara runs the classes now.
+Mamma Agata started cooking professionally as a teenager; her daughter Chiara runs the classes now.

 Furore · Cantine Marisa Cuomo

 The most acclaimed winery on the coast.
 Vines grown on terraces above the cliff at Furore, producing Costa d'Amalfi DOC whites from native grapes (fenile, ripoli, ginestra) and reds (tintore, piedirosso).
-The Fiorduva white has been called the best white in southern Italy.
+The Fiorduva is its icon — an extreme-terroir white that routinely tops the critics' scorecards.

 Capaccio · 2 hours from Positano